redis/docs/content/commands/ft.search/index.md

 <summary><code>LIMIT first num</code></summary>

 limits the results to the offset and number of results given.
 Note that the offset is zero-indexed.
 The default is 0 10, which returns 10 items starting from the first result.
 You can use `LIMIT 0 0` to count the number of documents in the result set without actually returning them.

+**Limit behavior**:  If no sorting is done, `LIMIT` results are non-deterministic.
+This means it may return results that are duplicated or missing in subsequent queries.
+To ensure deterministic result set paging, you can add `SORTBY` with a unique field or use `FT.AGGREGATE` and `WITHCURSOR`.
 </details>

 <details open>